Home About The Troupe Dancers Videos ContactContact

 About

-The Monster Troupe is a creative, processional arts volunteer group, celebrated for its dynamic participation in the Portsmouth, New Hampshire Halloween Parade, which ranks among the top 10 Halloween parades in the US.
+The Monster Troupe is a creative, processional arts volunteer group celebrated for its dynamic participation in the Portsmouth, New Hampshire Halloween Parade—an event ranked among the top 10 Halloween parades in the United States.

-Holly Cook, the founder and Ringmaster of the Monster Troupe, also affectionately known as the Monster Mistress, has an unexpected story: from Biotechnology to the Arts.
-After founding BIODESIGN International, a company specializing in the manufacture and distribution of monoclonal and polyclonal antibodies, Holly transitioned from a successful career in biotechnology to pursue her passion for the arts.
-Initially self-taught in paper mâché techniques, she began making masks for Halloween costumes, starting with Beetlejuice characters.
-Each year, Holly created new masks, inviting friends to join in the parade, eventually leading to the birth of the Monster Troupe.
+Holly Cook, the founder and Ringmaster of the Monster Troupe—also affectionately known as the Monster Mistress—has an unexpected story: from biotechnology to the arts.
+After founding BIODESIGN International, a company specializing in the manufacture and distribution of monoclonal and polyclonal antibodies, Holly successfully sold her company.
+With more time to pursue creative interests, she began exploring the arts in earnest.
+Initially self-taught in paper mâché techniques, she began creating masks for Halloween costumes, starting with Beetlejuice characters.

 Photo Credit Roger Goun Photography